thomasebsmith/youtube-player/README.md

 ##### v0.3
- - Improvements for behavior when the user navigates while a playlist is playing.
+ - Improvements for behavior when the user navigates while a playlist is playing
- - Improvements for behavior when YouTube doesn't load properly.
+ - Improvements for behavior when YouTube doesn't load properly
- - Keyboard shortcuts to start playlists.
+ - Keyboard shortcuts to start playlists

+##### v0.4
+ - Ability to auto-generate playlists based on browsing